Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 There's the fats and the sweets, the whipped group, and the chuckle-tastic group.

-That's when he's trying to put on weight.
+That's when he's trying to put on weight and he gets the moo-moo?

 Yeah.

-Yeah.
-They rub it on a wall and then a good stuff flies into the wall.
+They rub it on a wall and a bird flies into the wall.

 Anyway, Murray says it was for health reasons and not going to lie, I thought giving up the coffee alone might end me.